-The importance of a quality scope of work can’t be underestimated.
-It is the scope of work, after all, that will serve as the foundation for the rest of a rehab.
-More specifically, however, it’s the scope of work that will award savvy investors the ability to showcase the quality of work and attention to detail their rehab projects have the potential of offering.
-If for nothing else, a scope of work serves as a great way for investors to demonstrate their comprehension of the real estate industry, both to contractors and potential buyers.
-Better yet, a scope of work will see to it that your next rehab is carried out efficiently and correctly.
+The importance of a quality rehab scope of work can’t be underestimated.
+It is this blueprint, after all, that will serve as the foundation for the rest of a rehab.
+More specifically, however, it will award savvy investors the ability to showcase the quality of work and attention to detail their rehab projects have the potential of offering.
+If for nothing else, a rehab scope of work serves as a great way for investors to demonstrate their comprehension of the real estate industry, both to contractors and potential buyers.
+Better yet, it will see to it that your next rehab is carried out efficiently and correctly.

-The scope of work, or SOW as most rehabbing professionals have come to know it by, is nothing short of instrumental over the course of a proper rehab deal.
-More specifically, however, a scope of work represents an agreement between today’s investors and their contractors.
-Done correctly, a scope of work proposal will outline every single detail of an impending project and the materials to be used.
-In its simplest form, a construction scope of work is a to-do list; one a contractor will be expected to follow over the course of the entire rehab.
-As such, a scope of work has two primary objectives: minimize miscommunication between parties and hold the contractor responsible for the agreed-upon terms set forth.
+The rehab scope of work, or SOW as most rehabbing professionals have come to know it by, is nothing short of instrumental throughout a proper rehab deal.
+More specifically, a SOW represents an agreement between today’s investors and their contractors.
+If done correctly, a scope of work proposal will outline every single detail of an impending project and the materials to be used.
+In its simplest form, a rehab SOW is a to-do list; one a contractor will be expected to follow throughout the entire rehab.
+As such, an SOW has two primary objectives: minimize miscommunication between parties and hold the contractor responsible for the agreed-upon terms set forth.

 When detailing each of the six components, be sure to be as clear and concise as possible.
-Again, a scope of work is designed to inform your contract of everything you need done, and how to do it.
+Again, an SOW is designed to inform your contract of everything you need to be done, and how to do it.
 Provide as much information as you can, as to answer more questions than you create.
-A good scope of work, for that matter, is easy to read, and leaves no questions as to what you want done.
+A good blueprint is easy to read and leaves no questions as to what you want to be done.

-Rightfully so, the very first page of a scope of work should consist of both a project overview and a description.
+The very first page of an SOW should consist of both a project overview and a description.
 Combined, the overview and description should give a brief explanation of the project as a whole.
 More specifically, the project overview and description will describe the entire project in three specific sections: description, rehab overview, and contractor overview.

 The description, as its name suggests, will identify the property’s general information.
-A good description, for that matter, will detail everything about a home, from the year it was built and the size of the property to any other information you deem relevant.
+A good description, for that matter, will detail everything about a home, from the year it was built, and the size of the property to any other information you deem relevant.

 The rehab overview is exactly what you’d assume: an objective summary of the rehab projects that may need to be addressed.
 At this point in the scope of work, you’ll want to provide a detailed overview of the home improvement projects that will be required to bring the property up to your standards; that, and how you intend to do so.
 Be sure to discuss how you intend to address said projects, as to paint a clearer picture for the contractor you intend to hire.